michaelYZh/sort-visualizer/README.md

 This program demonstrates the sorting process of quick sort, merge sort, insertion sort and selection sort.

 ## Requirements
-  * Need to download allegro5
+  * Need to install allegro5

 ## Instructions
   * After running the program, you can go to the menu for sorting options by clicking anywhere on the screen